Blog

 • Explain how the crisis is being handled

-• Target stakeholders of the company
+• Target stakeholders of the organization

 • Help to regain trust